boubnanm/Probabilistic-Context-Free-Grammar-Parser/README.md

 * `--written_sentence`: Parse a sentence provided through the argument `--sent_to_parse`.
 If not, parse a file of sentences provided through the argument `--file_to_parse`
 * By default : False
 * `--sent_to_parse`: Written sentence to parse
-* By default : "Je suis un élève du master MVA ."
+* By default : "Le maire de Paris ."
 * `--file_to_parse`: Path to the file containing sentences to parse (one sentence per line, exactly one whitespace between each token)
 * By default : "test_sentences.txt" (Last 10% of the SEQUOIA treebank)
 * `--output_path`: Output path for the sentences parses outputs.